GluuFederation/docs-ce-prod/2.4.4/source/admin-guide/uma.md

 ```

 ### Add Scope
-This section defines the process of defining UMA scopes from oxTrust.
+This section describes the process of defining UMA scopes from oxTrust.
 The scopes are accessed from the `Scopes` page under `UMA` from the oxTrust menu.

 ![uma-scopes](../img/uma/uma-scopes.png)